Yugoslav torpedo boat T2: World War I

 By 1918, the Allies had strengthened their ongoing blockade on the Strait of Otranto, as foreseen by the Austro-Hungarian Navy.
 As a result, it was becoming more difficult for the German and Austro-Hungarian U-boats to get through the strait and into the Mediterranean Sea.
 In response to these blockades, the new commander of the Austro-Hungarian Navy, Konteradmiral Miklós Horthy, decided to launch an attack on the Allied defenders with battleships, scout cruisers, and destroyers.
-During the night of 8/9 June, Horthy left the naval base of Pola in the upper Adriatic with the dreadnought battleships Viribus Unitis and Prinz Eugen.
-At about 23:00 on 9 June 1918, after some difficulties getting the harbour defence barrage opened, the dreadnoughts Szent István and Tegetthoff, escorted by one destroyer and six torpedo boats, including 77, also departed Pola and set course for Slano, north of Ragusa, to rendezvous with Horthy in preparation for a coordinated attack on the Otranto Barrage.
+During the night of 8/9 June 1918, Horthy left Pola with the dreadnought battleships Viribus Unitis and Prinz Eugen.
+At about 23:00 on 9 June, after some difficulties getting the harbour defence barrage opened, the dreadnoughts Szent István and Tegetthoff, escorted by one destroyer and six torpedo boats, including 77, also departed Pola and set course for Slano, north of Ragusa, to rendezvous with Horthy in preparation for a coordinated attack on the Otranto Barrage.
 About 03:15 on 10 June, while returning from an uneventful patrol off the Dalmatian coast, two Italian MAS boats, MAS 15 and MAS 21, spotted the smoke from the Austro-Hungarian ships.
+With their engines off, the two Italian boats waited for the lead ships of the starboard escort, the Huszár-class destroyer Velebit and 77, to pass, before launching their attack.
 Both boats successfully penetrated the escort screen and split to engage the dreadnoughts individually.
 MAS 21 attacked Tegetthoff, but her torpedoes missed.
 Under the command of Luigi Rizzo, MAS 15 fired two torpedoes at 03:25, both of which hit Szent István.
 Both boats evaded pursuit.
-The torpedo hits on Szent István were abreast her boiler rooms, which flooded, knocking out power to the pumps.
+The torpedo hits on Szent István were abreast of her boiler rooms, which flooded, knocking out power to the pumps.
 Szent István capsized less than three hours after being torpedoed.
-This disaster practically ended Austro-Hungarian fleet operations in the Adriatic for the remaining months of the war.
+77 helped rescue survivors from Szent István.
+This disaster essentially ended Austro-Hungarian fleet operations in the Adriatic for the remaining months of the war.

-Interwar period
+Soon after this event, Linienschiffsleutnant Armin Pavić took command of 77 – Pavić went on to reach the rank of kontraadmiral in the interwar Royal Yugoslav Navy (Kraljevska mornarica, KM; Краљевска морнарица).
+During 1918, 77 conducted seven anti-submarine missions, six minesweeping operations, and escorted twenty-three convoys.
+As the end of the war approached in November and the Austro-Hungarian Empire broke apart, on 1 November the boat was ceded to the State of Slovenes, Croats and Serbs, which was a short-lived fragment of the empire which united with the Kingdom of Serbia and Kingdom of Montenegro on 1 December, becoming the Kingdom of Serbs, Croats and Slovenes (from 1929, the Kingdom of Yugoslavia).